 - Flapper valve – This creates the seal in the tank that holds the water before and after a toilet flush.

 If your toilet is rocking, it may need new bolts or flange.
 If the base is leaking, this may mean you need a new wax ring.
 Inside the tank, it gets a little more complicated.
 If the handle doesn’t do anything when you push it down, something may have come disconnected or broken in the tank.

 Have more questions?
 Give our plumbers a call at (317) 751-9004 for toilet repair in Indianapolis.

 When Things Become Too Complicated, Call Us!

-If your toilet keeps running and you can't figure out why, it may be time to turn to the Indianapolis plumbers.
+If your toilet keeps running and you can’t figure out why it may be time to turn to the Indianapolis plumbers.
 A simple plumbing issue can turn into a disaster when you insist on doing it on your own.
 You may even end up with an outrageous water bill!
-We can quickly come to your home and repair your toilet problem.
+I Hope Plumbing can quickly come to your home and repair your toilet problem.
 Our skilled plumbers have years of experience in toilet repair.